Jim Chandler started the topic Just watched the video of Tara in the forum Women in Paleontology Forum1 month, 1 week ago

 Tara did a wonderful job.
 She is a great mentor.
 I love the schools she teaches and has taught at.
 What a wonderful way to involve students in hands-on science.
 It is also nice to highlight paleontology in the Northeast.

-Jim Chandler's profile was updated2 weeks, 3 days ago
+Jim Chandler's profile was updated1 month, 1 week ago

 Hi Lance @lance-comfort, I am just trying to learn about fossil identification so I think your knowledge base is much greater than mine.
 I did do some web searches about Lopha species.
 I did find one East Coast citation in North Carolina for Lopha frons